gitanbu/How-to-documentation-on-github/README.md

 Typing : will bring up a list of suggested emoji.
 The list will filter as you type, so once you find the emoji you're looking for, press Tab or Enter to complete the highlighted result.

 For a full list of available emoji and codes, check out emoji-cheat-sheet.com.

+Ignoring Markdown formatting

+You can tell GitHub to ignore (or escape) Markdown formatting by using \ before the Markdown character.

+Let's rename \*our-new-project\* to \*our-old-project\*.